oniongarlic/response-sensor/README.md

 This could be simplified further by:
 * Using i2c connection to sensor, let kernel driver handle it

+# Prepare the Pi side

+Use lite image version, no GUI stuff is needed.

+Install required (and helpfull) packages with

+ apt install hostapd mosquitto mosquitto-clients picocom git

 # Setup

 See lib/settings.py.example for example settings for PyCom module.